joaquinluct/imagine-studio/docs/methodology/BUGS.md

 ???????????????????
         ?
 ???????????????????
 ?
 2. REGISTRAR    ? ?
-Añadir a sprint_bugs.md (BUG-XXX)
+Aï¿½adir a sprint_bugs.md (BUG-XXX)
 ???????????????????
         ?
 ???????????????????